jamiebarrow/project_timeblocks_spike-devcontainer/README.md

 I first did some preparation steps.

-First, we will be using Podman for our containers, and on Windows we need to first install Windows Subsystem for Linux version 2 (WSL2).
+First, we will be using containers, and on Windows we need to first install Windows Subsystem for Linux version 2 (WSL2).
 This should be simple enough to do these days with the below command:

 ```shell